ruuda/rcl/docs/index.md

    that can be referenced from a single consistent entry point, in the same way that Nix enables this for [Nixpkgs][nixpkgs].

+RCL can be used through the `rcl` command-line tool that can export documents to <abbr>JSON</abbr> and [other formats][output].
+It can also be used through a native Python module, with an interface similar to the `json` module.

 [python]:  https://www.python.org/
 [nix]:     https://nixos.org/manual/nix/stable/language/
 [jq]:      https://jqlang.github.io/jq/manual/
 [nixpkgs]: https://github.com/nixos/nixpkgs
+[output]:  rcl_evaluate.md#-o-output-format

 _**Warning:** While RCL is usable, it is still in an early exploratory stage with frequent breaking changes.
 This is a hobby project without stability